-Attorneys for the state have argued that Texas women wouldn't be burdened by fewer abortion facilities, saying nearly 9 in 10 women would still live within 150 miles of a provider.
-But law opponents say that leaves nearly a million Texas women embarking on drives longer than three hours to get an abortion.
+Attorneys for the state also dismissed opponents' arguments about women being burdened by fewer abortion facilities, saying that nearly 9 in 10 women in Texas would still live within 150 miles of a provider.

 Follow Paul J. Weber on Twitter: http://www.twitter.com/pauljweber